Physical Therapy Treatments For Benign Paroxysmal Positional Vertigo (BPPV)

 Book Your Appointment With Capitol Physical Therapy Today

-If you’re hoping to improve your balance or decrease your dizziness, you don’t have to be at the mercy of the vertigo from your BPPV.
+If you’re hoping to improve your balance or decrease your dizziness, you don’t have to be at the mercy of the vertigo caused by your BPPV.

 Capitol Physical Therapy